New Jersey Assault Lawyer

 Defense Strategies and Legal Representation

-When you're facing assault charges in New Jersey, you can't afford to waste time in seeking legal representation.
+When you're facing assault charges in New Jersey, you can't afford to waste time seeking legal representation.
 At Villani and DeLuca, we offer our years of experience in handling criminal matters.
 We'll provide a tailored approach based on your specific circumstances and build the best defense possible for even the most complex assault and domestic violence charges.
 Common defenses that we may consider include:

-• Self-Defense: Self-defense requires proving that the “victim” actually threatened you with bodily injury before you were required to use reasonable force to protect yourself.
+Self-Defense: Self-defense requires proving that the “victim” actually threatened you with bodily injury before you were required to use reasonable force to protect yourself.
 This defense is especially successful when you use no more force than necessary to protect yourself from the threat.

-• Defense of Others: Just like you have a right to defend yourself against bodily harm with reasonable force, you may also do the same to defend others
+Defense of Others: Just like you have a right to defend yourself against bodily harm with reasonable force, you may also do the same to defend others

-• Lack of Intent: Remember, to be convicted of assault, you must have intentionally or recklessly caused bodily harm to another.
-If you were acting reasonably and did not intend to cause bodily harm to another, you won't meet the necessary mental requirement to be convicted of assault.
-For example, if a pedestrian unlawfully ran across the street while you were driving through a green light and you hit them, you neither intentionally tried to hurt them nor were acting recklessly.
+Lack of Intent: Remember, to be convicted of assault, you must have intentionally or recklessly caused bodily harm to another.
+If you were acting reasonably and did not intend to cause bodily harm to another, you wouldn't meet the necessary mental requirement to be convicted of assault.
+For example, if a pedestrian unlawfully ran across the street while you were driving through a green light and you hit them, you neither intentionally tried to hurt them nor were you acting recklessly.

 At Villani and DeLuca, we understand the impact an assault charge can have on your life.
 We're committed to providing the best criminal defense representation and securing your rights to the fullest extent.
 If you're facing an assault charge in New Jersey, don't go at it alone.
 Reach out today for a free consultation and put your trust in New Jersey's premier criminal defense attorneys.